tweedegolf/sequential-storage/README.md

   This increases the item header size from 6 to 8.
 - Closed pages that were partially erased now can be detected and repaired.
 This comes at the cost of always reading both page markers to determine the page state.
+- Item migration that happens in `map` that is interrupted by a shutoff can now be repaired.

 ### 0.6.2 - 22-12-23